oracle-cne/ovirt-csi-driver/docs/usage-example.md

 kubectl --kubeconfig $KUBEOLVM apply -f ./ovirt-csi-secret.yaml
 ```

-## Step 2: Create the configmap used by the ovirt-csi-driver
+## Step 2: Create the ConfigMap used by the ovirt-csi-driver
-This is only needed if your CA cert is not a well-known cert in the trust store.
+This is not needed if your CA certificate is signed by a trusted CA and in the local trust store.

-Get the existing ca.crt configmap used by the OLVM CAPI controller.
+To create the ConfigMap CA, get the existing ca.crt ConfigMap used by the OLVM CAPI controller.
-By default, the configmap is in namespace `olvm-cluster`, configmap name `<cluster-name>-ovirt-ca`.
+By default, the ConfigMap is in namespace `olvm-cluster`, ConfigMap name `<cluster-name>-ovirt-ca`.
 Dump the contents of the configmap in a file, change the namespace/name and kubectl apply the file.

 For example: